Banned Additives & Ingredients in Europe & How Food Companies Are Affected

 Banned Ingredients In Europe And How Food Companies Are Affected

 The European Commission has banned titanium dioxide (E171) as a food additive in the European Union (EU) starting from 7 February 2022.
 There is a six-month transition period when foods containing titanium dioxide produced before 7 February 2022 may continue to be placed on the market until 7 August 2022, after which a full ban applies[1].
-The ban follows an updated safety assessment by the European Food Safety Authority (EFSA) which concluded that titanium dioxide should be added to banned ingredients in Europe (see the list of the common ones below) and can no longer be considered safe as a food additive and that genotoxicity could not be ruled out[2].
+The ban follows an updated safety assessment by the European Food Safety Authority (EFSA) which concluded that titanium dioxide should be added to food additives & ingredients banned in Europe (see the list of the common ones below) and can no longer be considered safe as a food additive and that genotoxicity could not be ruled out[2].

 In response to this ban, food companies that incorporated titanium dioxide in their products are now in a race to reformulate them to replace it with an alternative ingredient.